ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 Universities that use OCaml as a teaching language.
 It can help with setting up a course structure as well as finding the relevant contacts to discuss and share experiences.
-We also include relevant resources such as references to commonly used textbooks, VMs and IDE guides for setting up your preferred environment to work with OCaml.
+We also include relevant resources such as references to commonly used textbooks and tools for setting up your preferred environment to work with OCaml.
 We hope that this will make the task of shaping a programming course that uses OCaml a slightly easier task.